-The peer-reviewing process assists the journal editor and the editorial board in making editorial decisions and may also serve the author in improving the paper.
+The peer-review process assists the journal editor and the editorial board in making editorial decisions and may also serve the author in improving the paper.

-Any selected reviewers who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the journal editor and withdraw from the review process.
+Any selected reviewers who feel unqualified to review the research reported in a manuscript, or knows that its prompt review will be impossible should notify the journal editor and withdraw from the review process.